Careers Programme

 • Assemblies on next steps including information about next steps and qualifications.

 • Leadership development: Pupils explore the skills and qualities associated with being Head Girl or a prefect.
 They have the opportunity to apply for the role and attend an interview.
-They learn about how to prepare for an interview – including dress and communication skills.
+They learn how to prepare for an interview – including dress and communication skills.

-• In GST and Citizenship pupils learn about the application process for post-16 options as well as focusing on personal statement writing and cv building.
+• In GST and Citizenship, pupils learn about the application process for post-16 options as well as focusing on personal statement writing and CV building.

 • We use the Gatsby benchmarks when designing and evaluating the impact of our careers programme.